JosXa/botfather-cli/README.md

 # botfather-cli
-A Command Line Interface for Telegram BotFather
+A Command Line Interface for Telegram BotFather written in Python3.6.

 ## Installation